Performance When Working With Models in the SDK

 Left cheekArtMesh18

-Left highlightArtMesh19Clipping: Left white eye, rendering mode: Additive
+Left highlightArtMesh19Clipping: Left white eye, blend mode: Additive

 Left pupilArtMesh20Clipping: Left white eye